Testaustime/testaustime-cli/.github/README.md

 - All time
 - Top languages, projects, editors and hosts

+### Leaderboards
+Show leaderboard data

+- Joined leaderboards
+- Create a new leaderboard
+- Join an existing leaderboard

 ## Contributing

 I am always pleased with more contributors in this project.
-I'd appreciate if you would make sure following things are fine before making a new pull request:
+I'd appreciate if you would make sure of following things before opening a new pull request:

-- `go.mod` shall not contain any libraries that are not used
-  - `go mod tidy`
+- `go.mod` doesn't contain any libraries that are not used `go mod tidy`
-- code builds :)
+- code is formatted with gofmt
-  - `make build`
+- code builds :) `make build`
-- all tests shall pass
+- all tests pass `make test`
-  - `make test`
-- linter has no issues
+- linter has no issues `make lint`
-  - `golangci-lint run`
 - `.github/README.md` is up to date with your pull request